ihsanhusaeri/triputraTest/README.md

 # triputraTest
 ## How to run
-Open terminal, then types the commands as follows:
+Open terminal, then type the commands as follows:

 ```bash
 git clone https://github.com/ihsanhusaeri/triputraTest